sftcd/openssl/esnistuff/echo.md

 ## Inner CH Padding

 Up to draft-06, padding only affected the ESNI extension.
-Now however, we could in addition have (at least) ALPN, but maybe also NPN or PSK identities in inner CH with different length values from the outer CH.
+Now however, we can in addition have (at least) ALPN, but also PSK identities in inner CH with different length values from the outer CH.
 So we're no longer padding the name but the entire inner CH.
 There are too many variants to reasonably determine the exact size of the padded inner CH when creating an